Continued from: Coty

 Coty’s early television campaigns made use of the ‘Coty Girl’ which, in the early 1950s, generally meant a beautiful girl in a big, black, Lilly Daché picture hat.

 In 1954, Daché’s loose association with Coty was formalised.
 Coty had bought 55% of the stock in Société des Parfums Lucien Lelong (Paris) and Lucien LeLong, Inc. (Chicago) in 1953, after Lucien Lelong decided to retire.
 After this acquisition Coty established General Beauty Products, Inc., to distribute Lucien Lelong, Marie Earle and Lilly Daché Hair Cosmetics in the United States.
-As part of the deal, Daché was given the right to purchase 20% of the shares of General Beauty Products at a fixed price after she had been with the new company for five years and Coty took a ten-year lease on the building she owned.
+As part of the deal, Daché was given the right to purchase 20% of the shares of General Beauty Products at a fixed price after she had been with the new company for five years and Coty agreed to take out a ten-year lease on the building she owned.
 Daché took up the role of president of General Beauty Products and opened a salon at 78 East 56th Street managed by chief stylist Kenneth (Kenneth Battelle) [1927-2013].

 Make-up in the post-war period underwent a number of changes due to widespread introduction of new types of compact, liquid, cream, stick and cake foundations and the general trend towards a more ‘natural’ look.